 Beyond being a key human resource competency, workforce planning—aligning strategies for building workforce capabilities to meet desired business outcomes—is a key element of an overall talent management strategy.
-However, across the United States and globally, employers are struggling to find enough qualified workers to fill their available job openings.
-The mismatch between the skills employers are looking for and the skills candidates possess—the “skills gap”—costs the entire economy dearly.
+Across the United States and globally, employers are struggling to find enough qualified workers to fill their available job openings.
+The “skills gap”—the mismatch between the skills employers are looking for and the skills candidates possess—affects the entire economy.

 A recent report by Deloitte summed up the changing world of work: “The evolving workforce is a mixture of employees, contractors and freelancers, and—increasingly—people with no formal ties to your enterprise at all.”
-Many start-up businesses have successfully adopted the worker arrangements of the gig economy, fueling their growth.
-Uber and Lyft are the most well-known examples of entrepreneurial efforts meeting ready-made gig workers.
+Many start-up businesses have successfully adopted the worker arrangements of the gig economy, fueling its growth.
+Uber and Lyft are the most well-known examples of entrepreneurial efforts aimed at gig workers.
 More entrepreneurs across the economy are now scouring for new opportunities to take this model to other sectors, especially in services.

-The implications for human resource executives of these two trends—the persistent skills gap and the rise of the gig economy—are expected to intensify over the next 10 to 15 years as a collection of related challenges emerge.
-These challenges include:
+The implications for human resource executives of these two trends—the persistent skills gap and the rise of the gig economy—are expected to intensify over the next 10 to 15 years as a collection of related challenges emerge, including:

 - A U.S. baby boom generation that continues to retire